 Veterans Resources for Caregivers

-AARP Caregiving Resource Center — Information, tools and resources to help family caregivers.
+Information, tools, and resources to help family caregivers.
 The site also features a supportive online community where family and friends can connect with other caregivers.

-Home Improvements and Structural Alterations (HISA) — Information about the HISA program that can help veterans receive assistance for home improvements that allow for continued caregiving at home.
+Information about the HISA program can help veterans receive assistance for home improvements that allow for continued caregiving at home.

-National Resource Directory — Directory of services for wounded warriors, service members, veterans and their caregivers.
-You’ll find information about benefits, compensation, caregiver support and housing and loan information.
+Directory of services for wounded warriors, service members, veterans, and their caregivers.
+You’ll find information about benefits, compensation, caregiver support, and housing and loan information.

-Prosthetics and Sensory Aids Service (PSAS) — Connects veterans with resources for finding prosthetics, sensory aids and other medical equipment.
+Connects veterans with resources for finding prosthetics, sensory aids, and other medical equipment.

-U.S. Department of Veteran Affairs — The main portal for locating information about VA programs, services and support for veterans and their caregivers.
+The main portal for locating information about VA programs, services, and support for veterans and their caregivers.

 Oklahoma City Area Caregiver Resources

-Areawide Aging Agency — This organization assesses adults’ needs — primarily over the age of 60 — and coordinates programs that allow them to live safely in their own homes for as long as possible.
-The agency provides an information and assistance line and offers a printed resource directory focused on Canadian, Cleveland, Logan and Oklahoma Counties.
+This organization assesses adults’ needs — primarily over the age of 60 — and coordinates programs that allow them to live safely in their own homes for as long as possible.
+The agency provides an information and assistance line and offers a printed resource directory focused on Canadian, Cleveland, Logan, and Oklahoma Counties.

 Turn to OKCares for a number of useful tools to help you find resources in the state, as well as information for people that want to donate their time to help caregivers.

 Two additional resources you may find helpful are available through the Concordia Life Plan Community.
-Download our Senior Living Guide and Memory Care Resource Guide and learn more about our unique, holistic approach to senior living in the Oklahoma City area.
+Download our Senior Living Guide and Memory Care Resource Guide and learn more about our unique, holistic approach to senior living -from independent living to memory care in the Oklahoma City area.
 We welcome your visit!